deepskystacker/DSS/Installers/README.txt

     minimum height of 100 pixels.
 If you need to show the image larger, undock the lower dock window.

 19. Add translations for Simplified Chinese thanks to 张博 (Zhang Bo).

+20. Changes to DeepSkyStackerLive to use the new Quality metric instead of Score.

 Welcome to DeepSkyStacker 5.1.6
 ===============================